-September 17 (or the nearest available weekday if the 17th happens to fall on a weekend) is Constitution Day, a day set aside by the United States government to educate students and federal employees about the supreme law of the land.
+September 17 is Constitution Day, a day set aside by the United States government to celebrate the supreme law of the land.

 Establishing the Holiday

-In 1953, however, the United States Congress set up a new holiday on September 17, the day on which the Constitution was signed.
+In 1953, the United States Congress set up a new holiday on September 17, the day on which the Constitution was signed (or the nearest available weekday if the 17th happens to fall on a weekend).
 Known as Citizenship Day, this observance was intended to celebrate all American citizens, whether born on our shores or naturalized.
 The whole week of Citizenship Day became Constitution Week.

 Citizenship Day became “Constitution Day and Citizenship Day” in 2004 thanks to a measure proposed by Senator Robert Byrd of West Virginia.

 The Constitution was written to replace the Articles of Confederation, the first document establishing the government of the United States of America.
 The Articles were ratified in 1781, and it only took a few years to discover their serious shortcomings.
 The most pressing problem was a lack of money to pay national debts, since none of the states paid their full share of taxes, and a few opted to pay no taxes at all.
 The other major difficulty was legislative mayhem as the states quarreled over land, imposed trade restrictions on each other, raised their own armies, and flagrantly violated the Treaty of Paris, which offered protection to Americans who had sided with the British during the Revolutionary War.

 As Americans increasingly agreed that something had to be done, Congress called for a convention to meet at Philadelphia on May 14, 1787.
 This convention was to meet for the “sole and express purpose of revising the Articles of Confederation.”